LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 By Stacy Parker

-As Julie MacKinlay walked her dog along the brick pathway to The Cavalier Hotel during the landmark's years-long restoration, she couldn't wait to see what it would look like.
+As Julie MacKinlay walked her dog along the brick pathway to The Historic Cavalier Hotel and Beach Club during the landmark's years-long restoration, she couldn't wait to see what it would look like.

 Would the ballroom where she and her husband celebrated their wedding 53 years ago be as grand as it once was?